-Saudi Arabia is a very relationship-intensive market.
+The Kingdom of Saudi Arabia is the largest country in the Middle East.
+Saudi Arabia is the 19th-largest exporter, and the 20th-largest import market, in the world.
+It is a very relationship-intensive market.
 Many Saudi nationals have studied in the United States, and the personal relationships created in the process can lead to commercial relationships and valuable business connections.
-The government plays a very major role in the economy of Saudi Arabia, so it is important to be aware of the political connections of business contacts.
-All visitors to Saudi Arabia must have a Saudi sponsor in order to obtain a business visa to enter the country.
+Saudi Arabia is an Islamic state, and its judicial system is based on Islamic (Shari’ah) law for both criminal and civil cases.
+The government plays a major role in the economy of Saudi Arabia, so it is important to be aware of the political connections of business contacts.

-Saudi Arabia’s oil reserves are the second largest in the world, and the country is the world’s leading oil producer and exporter.
-The Saudi government is encouraging private sector growth to lessen the kingdom’s dependence on oil and increase employment opportunities for the swelling population.
-Diversification efforts are focusing on power generation, telecommunications, natural gas exploration and petrochemical sectors.
-The government is committed to resolving the shortage of low-cost housing, promising to add 500,000 units to existing stocks, and is also investing heavily in infrastructure, education and industry.
-Driven largely by high oil prices and expansionary public spending, Saudi Arabia’s economy has expanded even during the global slowdown of the past few years.
+Saudi Arabia’s oil reserves are the second-largest in the world, and the country is the world’s leading oil producer and exporter.
+The Saudi government is encouraging private-sector growth to lessen the kingdom’s dependence on oil and increase employment opportunities for the swelling population.
+Diversification efforts are focusing on the power generation, telecommunications, natural gas exploration, and petrochemical sectors.
+The government is committed to resolving the shortage of low-cost housing, promising to add 500,000 units, and is also investing heavily in infrastructure, education and industry.
+Driven largely by high oil prices and expansionary public spending, Saudi Arabia’s economy expanded even during the global slowdown.

 - 27.3 million (5 times greater than WI)

 - 2.1 million sq km (13x greater than WI)

 - $718.5 billion

 - $368.5 million

 - $1.5 million